micronDLA/SDK/docs/PythonAPI.md

 ## Run\_sw

-Runs a single inference on the FWDNXT inference engine simulator.
+Runs a single inference on the Micron DLA hardware simulator.

 ***Parameters:***